 We compared four different VNT candidate sets.
-The VNT candidates denoted by MFLDA were designed by the proposed algorithm without optimization for node failure, by setting fto only n on line 2 of the pseudocode, which prevents an optimization for failures.
+The VNT candidates denoted by MFLDA were the proposed algorithm without designed by optimization for node failure, by setting f to only n on line 2 of the pseudocode, which prevents an optimization for failures.
 The VNT candidates denoted by MFLDA-FO were designed by the proposed algorithm with optimization for possible node failures by looping f from 0 to n.
-A lightpath is established only if it decreases the overall non-congestion probability.
 For comparison, the VNT candidates denoted by RLDA (Random Logical Topology Design Algorithm) and HLDA (Heuristic Logical topology Design Algorithm) [2] were also simulated.
 In RLDA, the VNTs were created by establishing lightpaths among randomly chosen node pairs.
 In HLDA, the VNTs were created by establishing lightpaths among the s-d pairs with the highest traffic according to the traffic matrix.
 In order to maximize the performance of HLDA in failure scenarios, HLDA is applied to the topology after failure with the knowledge of the failed nodes.
 Therefore, the VNTs created by HLDA were specially designed for the topology after failure.
 On the other hand, we simulate MFLDA and MFLDA-FO under harsher conditions without providing the traffic matrix information and the place of failed nodes.
 As the exact place of failed nodes are not known to the network, when the transmitters/receivers of failed lightpaths become idle, these idle transmitters/receivers were used for establishing new lightpaths among randomly chosen node pairs.

 Each VNT candidate set was simulated with 500.000 traffic matrices and failure patterns to estimate their congestion probability.
-A set of 10 VNTs were designed by both MFLDA-FO and MFLDA.
-In each simulation one of the 10 designed VNT candidates was randomly selected and simulated.
+A set of 10 VNTs were designed by MFLDA-FO and MFLDA for both ER and Waxman topologies.
+In this paper, the random number generator seed, which is used for generating VNTs, was different from [10], so a different set of VNTs was used in all Waxman topology simulations than in [10].
+In each simulation, one of the 10 designed VNT candidates was randomly selected and simulated.
 In order to increase the randomness, a different VNT was used by RLDA in each simulation.
 As HLDA optimizes the VNT for a given traffic matrix and failed node set, again a different VNT was designed and used by HLDA in each simulation.
 When a node fails, the lightpaths passing through its fibers fail at the same time.
 Instead of rerouting the failed lightpaths, the traffic on the failed lightpaths is rerouted to other available lightpaths like in [7].